About feature flags

 Once a flag is created, you can easily enable and disable features in your application - giving you full control over how users are able to interact with your application.

 Environments represent your deployment pipeline: production, staging, or testing.
 CloudBees Feature Flags supports working with multiple Environments.
-You can create an unlimited number of Environments and add Flags, Configs, and Experiments to each Environment.

 A flag default value is the value of the flag that is created when defining flags in the code.
 Default values are mandatory and flags cannot be created without them.
 They will be served when there is no configuration available (for any reason) or no other value overrides it.